akukettunen/bikeapp/README.md

 * Loading indicators for data - skeletons maybe

-* Paging doesn't allow for choosing a page
+* Paging should allow for choosing a page
+  * Would need to fetch the total amount of lines in db?

 * At the moment you can go over on the pagination
    - meaning you can scroll to an empty page